 In order to fully protect a system input/output node, the system must be protected against dc overvoltages and high voltage transients.
 Using a precision, robust overvoltage protection (OVP) switch at the system input combined with the TVS can protect sensitive downstream circuitry (for example, analog-to-digital converters or amplifier inputs/outputs), as it can be used to block overvoltages and suppress residual currents that are not shunted to ground by the TVS.

 Figure 2 shows the functional block diagram of a typical overvoltage protection switch; note that this switch does not have ESD protection diodes referenced to its supplies on its input node.
 It instead has an ESD protection cell that triggers above the devices maximum standoff voltage, which enables the device to stand off and block voltages beyond its supplies.
 As an analog system typically requires that only the outside facing pins of the switch need IEC protection, the ESD protection diodes are retained on the internal-facing pins (noted as switch output or drain side).
-These diodes, though being added, benefit by serving as a secondary protection device.
+These diodes benefit by serving as a secondary protection device.
 During a short duration, a high voltage transient with a fast rise time-like ESD or EFT, the transient voltage is clamped so the voltage will not reach downstream circuits.
 During a long duration, a high voltage transient with a slow rise time-like surge, the output voltage of the switch is clamped by the internal protection diodes before the overvoltage protection of the switch is activated and the switch opens to fully isolate the fault from the downstream circuitry.

 Figure 3 shows the regions of operation for a system input that interfaces with the outside world.
 The leftmost region (in green) represents normal operation, where the input voltage is between the supply voltage ranges.
 The second region from the left (in blue) represents the range of possible persistent dc or long duration ac overvoltages presented to the input due to loss of power, miswiring, or short circuits.
 Also included in the diagram, on the far right hand side (in purple), is the trigger voltage for the internal ESD protection diodes of the overvoltage switch.
 The TVS breakdown voltage (in orange) must be selected to be less than the maximum standoff voltage of the overvoltage protection switch and also greater than any know possible persistent dc or long duration ac overvoltage, in order to avoid inadvertently triggering the TVS.